Debra Katz: Christine Blasey Ford

+National Institutes of Health leadership

+Debra Katz represents Jeanne Marrazzo, the former director of the National Institute of Allergy and Infectious Diseases, in a lawsuit filed against the agency alleging that she was fired after raising concerns about internal clashes over vaccine research with NIH leadership and objecting to the allegedly illegal cancellation of public health studies.
+Marrazzo originally publicized these concerns in conjunction with Kathleen Neuzil, the former the Director of the John E. Fogarty International Center.
+Marrazzo was informed she was fired by the agency following her whistleblower disclosure.

 Charlotte Bennett

-Katz represents Charlotte Bennett, an aide to former New York Governor Andrew Cuomo who accused him of sexually harassing her in June 2020.
+Katz represented Charlotte Bennett, an aide to former New York Governor Andrew Cuomo who accused him of sexually harassing her in June 2020.
 Ms. Bennett originally reported her allegations to Jill DesRosiers and Judith Mogul, Cuomo's chief of staff and special counsel.
 They did not forward her complaint to the Governor's Office of Employee Relations, which would have launched an independent investigation into the allegations.

 After a five-month long investigation, the New York Attorney General Letitia James released a report finding that Governor Cuomo engaged in sexual harassment against at least 11 women in his circle, including Ms. Bennett, and retaliated against those who came forward.
 One week after the results of the investigation were released, Governor Cuomo announced his resignation.
 In 2024, the U.S. Department of Justice announced a settlement with the State of New York Executive Chamber to resolve federal claims Cuomo engaged in a pattern or practice of sexual harassment and retaliation.